Drangarnir sea arch

 Even during the peak of the Omicron variant, the Faroe Islands tested significantly.
 Meantime, the national vaccine rollout was steaming ahead.

-What makes Faroe Islands safe during COVID-19?
+What makes Faroe Islands safe after COVID-19?

 Vaccinated & Non-vaccinated Travellers are Welcome